2206217/CS220AU-DP-2022/README.md

 ## Log
+* 2023-01-15 Almost finalised essay and made final edits.
+* 2023-01-15 Started looking at a layout on Github and editing the index.md file.
+* 2023-01-13 Rearranged ideas and overall structure of website.
+* 2023-01-05 Expanded on my draft and started making connections thoughout the essay.
+* 2022-12-20 Kept writing and editing.
+* 2022-12-15 Started writing in Word in essay from and structuring my ideas into solid paragraphs.
+* 2022-12-05 More research into effects of digitalisation on society.
 * 2022-12-02 Started looking into screentime and at making some pie charts.
 * 2022-11-28 Read more, came up with research question and very brief outline of the website.
 * 2022-11-24 More research/reading into digitalisation, finally came up with key words for my question.